accompli/accompli/docs/01-Getting-started.md

 See the [tasks](03-Tasks.md) documentation to learn what tasks are provided by Accompli and how to create your own tasks.

 ### Install a release for deployment
-To install a release for deployment you need to run the following command from your project root:
+To install a release for deployment you'll need to run the following command from your project root:

 ``` bash
 $ vendor/bin/accompli install-release <version>